hashicorp-services/tfm/site/docs/migration/pre-migration-ce-tfc.md

 ### Software

 - Are you permitted to run TFM in an environment that can access the supported VCS and TFC/TFE at the same time?
-- Terraform CLI must be installed in the execution environment to use the tfm features for downloading state.
+- Terraform CLI must be installed in the execution environment to use the tfm features.
-- The local execution environment running tfm must be able to authenticate to the backend store state files to use the tfm features for downloading stae.
+- The local execution environment running tfm must be able to authenticate to the backend store state files to use the tfm features for downloading state.

 ### Terraform Cloud or Terraform Enterprise
 - TFE Version?
 (If applicable)